B16f00t/whapa/README.md

 Note: Whapa provides 10x more performance and fewer bugs on linux systems than on windows.

+Whapa is included as standard in distributions such as Tsurugi Linux (Digital Forensics) and BlackArch Linux (Penetration Testing).

 Whapa toolset is divided in four tools:

 * **Whapa**     (Whatsapp Parser)